OpenINF/openinf-util-text/README.md

 Notice that these APIs were not built for (and are potentially not good for) language models:

-<br /><br />

-- Speak with a diverse mix of prospective users of your application within your target population about its intended purpose so as to gain a wider perspective on any potential risks it may have and have your app be adapted to fit those particular circumstances.

 <br />

+- Speak with a diverse mix of prospective users of your application within your target population about its intended purpose to gain a wider perspective on potential risks and have your app be adapted to those circumstances.<br />

-&#x24D8; This tip was paraphrased from [safety guidance provided by Google AI][];
-however, further reading on the topic of AI safety guidance may be available elsewhere.
+  &#x24D8; This tip was paraphrased from [Google AI safety guidance][]; however, further reading on the topic of AI safety guidance may be available elsewhere.

 </details>